The Artificial Selection

 Darwin understood artificial selection as a tool – a useful illustration of how selection works.
 What he could not anticipate was the degree to which its logic would escape the farm and become one of the organizing forces of civilizational life.

 What has emerged is not a conspiracy of identifiable individuals, nor a totalizing replacement of all natural pressure.
 It is something structurally more significant and harder to resist: distributed institutions shaped by capital incentives that increasingly mediate which selection pressures reach which beings.
 The mechanism does not require malicious intent.
-It requires only that capital accumulation and the incentive structures it generates become the primary filter through which questions of survival and elimination are decided.
+It requires only that capital accumulation and the incentive structures it generates become the primary filter through which questions of survival and elimination are decided – not universally, but in domains of growing consequence.

 The same logic operates on human bodies and cultural forms.
 What is promoted is what is compatible with indefinite maintenance – the body whose arc of diminishment is deferred, the spiritual practice that can be delivered without demanding transformation, the city whose particularity is erased in favor of legibility to capital.
 What is selected against – not absolutely, but by consistent pressure – is what resists that compatibility: the body that insists on aging toward a different kind of transparency, the tradition that demands something costly before it yields something real, the neighborhood whose meaning cannot be preserved when its people are replaced.